3d-gussner/Arduino_Boards/README.md

           "toolsDependencies": []
         },
 ```

 - Copy and paste thsi section twice
 - Modify the top one with new values
   - change `"version": "1.1.0",` `"version": "<version shown by Prepare-new-version.sh>",
   - change in `"url":` and `"archiveFileName":` the "ArchiveFileName" parts you got from `Prepare-new-version.sh`
   - if you have your own github for of this repository and you made a new worktree/branch to test your code you should not forget to modify the `"url":` to your `branch`
   - change in `"checksum": ` the "SHA256 checksum" you got from `Prepare-new-version.sh`
   - change in `"size":` the "Size" you got from `Prepare-new-version.sh`
 - double check the syntax/format of the JSON file.
-In Notepad++ makes it is quite easy by using the [+] and [-] to see if your changes are good.
+In Notepad++ makes it is quite easy by using the [+] and [-] to see if your changes are correct.

 When you have an own github and work localy use `git status` to verify your status.
 - You may need to use `git add IDE_Board_Manager/prusa3dboards-<version>.tar.bz2`
 - You need to commit your changes with `git commit -a`.
-Please try to document your changes as detailed as possible
+Please try to document your changes as detailed as possible.